Tuesday, 30 January 2018

 “The [young man] looked at me and said, ‘are you sure that’s all God has for you?’”

 Later, Meg would receive further confirmation that God was prompting her to serve in a least reached community.
-A woman named Alita Bell, the SIM India and Nepal Director at the time, spoke about the need for people to serve in health projects in the state of Bihar.
-The Indian state of Bihar is in the North East of the country, bounded by Nepal to the north.
-Bihar remains one of the least developed and poorest states in India.
+The SIM Asia Director at the time, spoke about the need for people to serve in health projects in Asia.

 “The Lord said to me, ‘you could go somewhere.’”

-That somewhere was Bihar.
-Meg served short-term with SIM at a hospital associated with Emmanuel Hospital Association (EHA), working under the leadership of Alita.
-It was during this time that the Health Centre Director at Woodstock school invited her to consider returning long-term to fill the need for a school nurse.
+That somewhere was Asia.
+Meg served short-term with SIM at a hospital in Asia, working under the leadership of the SIM Asia director.
+It was during this time that the Health Centre Director invited her to consider returning long-term to fill the need for a school nurse.

-Meg accepted this proposal and returned as a Member of SIM to serve at Woodstock School.
-Woodstock is an international school in the foothills of the Himalayas.
+Meg accepted this proposal and returned as a Member of SIM to serve in an international school in the foothills of the Himalayas.
 There were 550 children at the school, with some boarders.
 Meg was invited to run a high school youth group on Sunday afternoons where twenty to thirty children came together for teaching and prayer.

 It was clear that Meg loved praying with the students.
-As Meg spoke about her time at Woodstock, she spoke of beautiful friendships that were centred on prayer.
+As Meg spoke about her time at the school, she spoke of beautiful friendships that were centred on prayer.
 The pastor and his wife invited Meg over every Wednesday evening for dinner and prayer.
-She also spoke of meeting with different women for regular prayer including an Australian teacher, a German missionary with YWAM and later a group of women.
+She also spoke of meeting with different women for regular prayer including an Australian teacher, a German missionary and later a group of women.

-When I asked Meg about her personal prayer life in India, she said:
+When I asked Meg about her personal prayer life in Asia, she said:

 “Prayer made me more reliant on God – all your friends are here in Australia, you start making friends over there but… prayer really makes you rely on God.”